SecureChainAI/Hackathon-AI-Web3-Security/README.md

 We look forward to your participation and witnessing the innovative solutions you create during the Hackathon-AI-Web3-Security.
 Let's push the boundaries of Web3 security and drive the adoption of blockchain and AI technologies!

-If you have any questions or need further assistance, please reach out to the organizers at [contact email].
+If you have any questions or need further assistance, please reach out to the organizers at contact@securechain.ai or connect with other members at: [https://t.me/SecureChainAI/34090](https://t.me/SecureChainAI/34090)

 Happy hacking!